Polar Bear and Penguin Habitats

-The new polar bear habitat will reflect the latest understanding of the species’ needs.
+The upcoming Walter Family Arctic Tundra will reflect the latest understanding of the species’ needs.
 Pools will encourage natural underwater play, but there will also be plenty of dry tundra terrain for the massive predators to explore.

 This new, larger habitat can be divided into two separate living spaces—a necessity for hoped-for cubs down the road!
-In addition to the built-in breeding room, the space will also have an “ice cave” near the glass where the polar bears can cool down on hot summer days.
+In addition to the built-in breeding room, the space will also have a cave offering a cool retreat on hot summer days.

 Penguins, Hold the Ice

-Located next to Regenstein African Journey, this outdoor exhibit will be home to more than a dozen African penguins.
+Located next to Regenstein African Journey, the Robert and Mayari Pritzker Penguin Cove will be home to more than a dozen African penguins.
 This species is native to South Africa’s temperate coasts in the wild, meaning they’re well adapted to living outdoors during Chicago summers and winters.